bcharlier/HMMA238/Tests-CI/tp.md

 ### Why tests are useful

-It is why we place utter most importance in implementing **during** the development step.
+This is why we place utter most importance in implementing tests **along** the development step.
 It will help you to ensure:

 - that code works correctly.
-- that changes don’t break anything.
+- that changes do not break anything.
 - that bugs are not reintroduced.
 - robustness to user errors.
 - code is reachable.

 ### Types of tests

-There is different kinds of tests:
+There are different kinds of tests:

-1. Unit tests: test if a function does the right thing.
+1. Unit tests: they test whether a function does the right thing.
-2. Integration tests: test if the system / process does the right thing.
+2. Integration tests: they test whether the system / process does the right thing.
-3. Non-regression tests: test if a bug got removed (and will not be reintroduced).
+3. Non-regression tests: they test whether a bug got removed (and will not be reintroduced).

 ### How to test?

 Many coding languages come with their own test framework.
 In python, we will focus on [`pytest`](http://doc.pytest.org).
-It is simple though powerful. `pytest` searches for all `test*.py` files and runs all `test*` methods in it.
+It is simple though powerful. `pytest` searches for all `test*.py` files and runs all `test*` methods found.
 It outputs a nice errors report.

 **Exercise:**